crosire/reshade/include/README.md

     switch (fdwReason)
     {
     case DLL_PROCESS_ATTACH:
-        // Call 'reshade::register_addon' before you call any other function of the ReShade API.
+        // Call 'reshade::register_addon()' before you call any other function of the ReShade API.
         // This will look for the ReShade instance in the current process and initialize the API when found. if (!reshade::register_addon(hinstDLL))
             return FALSE;